-We should note that although Theorem \ref{theorem_intertwining} formally reduces the quantized free convolution to the conventional free convolution, it still makes sense to distinguish these two operations because of two reasons: First, due to complexity of \eqref{eq_Markov_Krein}, the Markov--Krein correspondence $MK(\cdot)$ is a very non-trivial and highly non-linear operation on measures (see, however, \cite[Chapter IV, Section 4]{Kerov-book} where an elegant probabilistic algorithm for sampling from $MK(\rho)$ is proposed).
-Second, since the map $\rho\mapsto Q(\rho)$ is not a bijection, there are questions about quantized free convolution (e.g.\ the classification of infinitely--divisible measures), which can not be reduced to similar statements about free convolution.
+We should note that although Theorem \ref{theorem_intertwining} formally reduces the quantized free convolution to the conventional free convolution, it still makes sense to distinguish these two operations because due to complexity of \eqref{eq_Markov_Krein}, the Markov--Krein correspondence $MK(\cdot)$ is a very non-trivial and highly non-linear operation on measures (see, however, \cite[Chapter IV, Section 4]{Kerov-book} where an elegant probabilistic algorithm for sampling from $MK(\rho)$ is proposed).